Here & Beyond: Sustainable Escapes

 A new way to celebrate

-Upgraded Points, unsplash, 6/10/2020
+Upgraded Points, Unsplash, 6/10/2020

 Celebrating Christmas in the sun is no longer an exotic whim, but a desire for harmony.
 Travellers see it as an opportunity to align their values with their pleasures: favouring short circuits, reducing their footprint, seeking beauty where it does not hurt.
 This choice is not austere: it opens up a more refined sensoriality, an immediate relationship with water, wood and light.
 In these island refuges, the end of the year is not experienced in profusion, but in simplicity.
 An essential luxury, grounded and forward-looking.